PKM74/Xircon-s-Lang/documentation/Basics.md

 A short and relatively detailed list of all the basics of XILANG.
 Also yes, the name is supposed to be all caps *always* just like older FORTRAN.

-## Extremly Basic Functions
+## Extremely Basic Functions

 * `ret` then a value (can be a numeral or a string) will return that value
+* `exit` then a value (can ONLY be a numeral) will exit with that return value
 * `func` then a name (ex: `func main() {};`) allows you to define a new function
 * `import` and a filename (either in `""` or `<>` depending on if it is a local file in the dir or a file from the include path, similar to C) allows you to import the functions from another file (ex: `import Example.xh`)
-* `print` then a value will allow to print a character or string to the screen (you can also print any other type of varible)
+* `print` then a value will allow to print a character or string to the screen (you can also print any other type of variable)

-## Defining Varibles
+## Defining Variables

 you define something by doing the type of var you want to define then a name then an = and the value of it (ex: `float Example = 1.0;`)